Other Grant Opportunities

 STUDENT RESEARCH ASSISTANCE

-The Community Assistantship Program allows rural communities to hire a student to work on a project defined by those communities.
+The Community Assistantship Program is pleased to announce a spring 2014 grant program.
+The grant will allow rural communities to hire a student to work on a project defined by those communities.
+The deadline for project proposals is October 30th, 2013.
+Approved projects will run from Jan.9 to May 25, 2014.

 Project Proposal Deadlines